yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 image_caption: 'My AYN Odin, hooked up to a keyboard and a monitor.'
 ---

 The image you see is my writing setup.
-It consumes very little power.Measured at the mains, it takes up 24 watts at full usage, including the monitor.
+It consumes very little power.
+Measured at the mains, it takes up 24 watts at full usage, including the monitor.
 Without the monitor, it runs as low as 4 watts, or at most at 10 watts.
 It has a 6,600 battery, so it can run itself for a long time when the power goes out, and it has a 128 GB on onboard storage.

 I built this for multiple intersecting reasons:

-1) I wanted to write without distractions.
+- I wanted to write without distractions.
-2) I wanted a low-power writing setup that could run on a battery for a long time; running my Ryzen 5800 X3D + RTX 3090 setup to mess around on a document seems incredibly wasteful.
+- I wanted a low-power writing setup that could run on a battery for a long time; running my Ryzen 5800 X3D + RTX 3090 setup to mess around on a document seems incredibly wasteful.
-3) I wanted a good keyboard and to not ruin my posture.
+- I wanted a good keyboard and to not ruin my posture.
-4) I wanted the whole thing to be fixed, but easily removable if necessary
+- I wanted the whole thing to be fixed, but easily removable if necessary
-5) I wanted to use some of the stuff I already had lying around
+- I wanted to use some of the stuff I already had lying around

 There is an obvious solution - a laptop [1].

 This is my solution:

-1) A 24-inch, 1080p monitor
+- A 24-inch, 1080p monitor
-2) An AYN Odin Pro: a roughly $250 Android-based handheld gaming console
+- An AYN Odin Pro: a roughly $250 Android-based handheld gaming console
-3) A Womier SK-71 keyboard; wireless, with stock switches (Outemu Whites, pre-lubed)
+- A Womier SK-71 keyboard; wireless, with stock switches (Outemu Whites, pre-lubed)
-4) An $40 dock, a charger, and some USB-C and HDMI cables.
+- An $40 dock, a charger, and some USB-C and HDMI cables.

 ### A gaming console for writing